-Certain Provisions 10.
-Notwithstanding anything in the Code of Criminal Procedure Act, No, 15 of 1979" of the Code of Criminal Procedure (a) the provisions of section 303 of that Act shall not apply in the case of Act not to apply to any person who is convicted, persons convicted or found guilty of (b) the provisions of section 306 of that Act shall not apply in the case of an offence under any person who pleads or is found guilty, this Act. by or before any court of any offence under subsection (2) of section 2 or section 4 of this Act.
+- 10. Notwithstanding anything in the Code of Criminal Procedure Act, No, 15 of 1979" - (a) the provisions of section 303 of that Act shall not apply in the case of any person who is convicted, - (b) the provisions of section 306 of that Act shall not apply in the case of any person who pleads or is found guilty, by or before any court of any offence under subsection (2) of section 2 or section 4 of this Act.

-Offences under this11.
-All offences under this Act shall be deemed to be cognizable OffencesAct deemed to befor the purposes of the application of the provisions of the Code of CriminalcognizableProcedure Act, No. 15 of 1979, notwithstanding anything contained in theoffences.First Schedule to that Act.
+Offences under this Act deemed to be cognizable offences.
+11. All offences under this Act shall be deemed to be cognizable Offences for the purposes of the application of the provisions of the Code of Criminal Procedure Act, No. 15 of 1979, notwithstanding anything contained in the First Schedule to that Act.

 Certificate.

 12. Where in any prosecution for an offence under this Act, a question arises whether any person is a student or a member of the staff of an educational institution or whether any premises or property is the property of, or is under the management and control of, an educational institution a certificate purporting to be under the hand of the head or other officer of such educational institution to the effect that the person named therein is a student or a member of the staff of such educational institution, or that the premises or property specified therein is the property of, or is under the management and control of, such educational institution, shall be admissible in evidence without proof of signature and shall be prima facie evidence of the facts stated therein.

-Admissibility 13. of statement in evidence.
+Admissibility of statement in evidence.

 (1) If in the course, of a trial for an offence under this Act, any witness shall on any material point contradict either expressly or by necessary implication a statement previously given by him in the course of any investigation into such offence, it shall be lawful for the Magistrate if, after due inquiry into the circumstances in which the statement was inside, he considers it safe and just "

-(a) to act upon the statement given by the witness in the course of the investigation, if such statement is corroborated in material particulars by evidence from an independent source; and

-(b) to have such witness at the conclusion of such trial, tried before such court upon a charge for intentionally giving false evidence in a stage of a judicial proceeding,

-(2) At any trial under paragraph (b) of subsection (1) it shall be sufficient to prove that the accused made the contradictory statements alleged in the charge and it shall not by necessary to prove which of such statements is false.
+- (a) to act upon the statement given by the witness in the course of the investigation, if such statement is corroborated in material particulars by evidence from an independent source; and - (b) to have such witness at the conclusion of such trial, tried before such court upon a charge for intentionally giving false evidence in a stage of a judicial proceeding, - (2) At any trial under paragraph (b) of subsection (1) it shall be sufficient to prove that the accused made the contradictory statements alleged in the charge and it shall not by necessary to prove which of such statements is false.

-Provisions of this Act14.
-The provisions of this Act shall be in addition to and not in derogationto be in addition toof, the provisions of the Penal Code, the Convention Against Torture andand not inOilier Cruel, Inhuman or Degrading Treatment or Punishment Act, No. 22derogation of theof 1994 or any other law.provisions of thePenal Code & c.
+Provisions of this Act to be in addition to and not in derogation of the provisions of the Penal Code & c.
+14. The provisions of this Act shall be in addition to and not in derogation of, the provisions of the Penal Code, the Convention Against Torture and Oilier Cruel, Inhuman or Degrading Treatment or Punishment Act, No. 22 of 1994 or any other law.